aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 Alternatively, if distantly-related predators show more antagonistic interactions, predator assemblages with high PD should consume less of the prey community.
 Either effect of predator PD on prey mortality could have cascading effects on the ecosystem functions mediated by prey.
+**Methods** We examined
-We examined predator PD in macroinvertebrate food webs found in bromeliads.
+predator PD in macroinvertebrate food webs found in bromeliads.
 We use measures of predator PD to combine three datasets: observations of predator distribution among bromeliads, experimental feeding trials, and a manipulation of predator PD.
-We found that phylogenetic distance does not predict differences in predator distribution, indicating that a range of predator PD is found in nature.
+**Results** We found that phylogenetic distance does not predict differences in predator distribution, indicating that a range of predator PD is found in nature.
 We did, however, find a tendency for distantly-related predators to eat different prey, a prerequisite for